ThatTonybo/Revolt-Discord-Theme/README.md

 ## Install
-- Open `theme.css` and copy the contents
+- Open `theme.json` and copy the contents
 - Go to Settings -> Appearance -> Advanced Options and click the small "Import a theme" button

 ## Bugs